magicSweep/tailwind-c/README.md

 - /src/theme/merge - files for tailwind config it must be es5 compatible, that's why it compiles separate of main compilation and then copy to dist folder

-- for publish first run $ npm run build:lib then $ npm run release
+- for publish first commit all changes, then run $ npm run build:lib then $ npm run release

 ## Usage